cnaccour/portal-cursor/CPANEL_MIGRATION.md

-# cPanel Test Deploy Runbook (Safe, Portable)
+# cPanel Deploy Runbook (Aligned with Current Code)

-Branch: `cpanel-test-deploy`
+Branch: `main`

 ## Overview
-This runbook deploys the PHP app to cPanel with portable paths, env-driven config, schema-only migrations, and SMTP email test.
+This runbook deploys the PHP app to cPanel with `public/` as the web root, env-driven config for URLs, production DB configured in `public/includes/db.php`, and two migration options (schema-only or numbered SQL via `migrate.php`).

 ## Prereqs in cPanel
 - Enable SSH for the cPanel user